codycarroll/regression_f24/README.md

 - Critically evaluate and apply theoretical and applied concepts in statistical inference, honing your ability to engage with advanced statistical research and methodology.

-## Course Tenets:

-When in doubt, rely on the following:
-- Put the work in & ask for help when stuck.
-- Ask questions before spiraling.
-- When confused, work with a partner & zoom into details.
-- When you understand, teach others & zoom out to debrief.
-- Use common sense whenever possible.

 ## Course Website
 The class will be using Canvas & Github to distribute all resources.